TedHusted/awake/awake.md

 The presentation takes the form of a newscast, which is the template preferred by the last two administrations.
 The anchor is an AI generated composite of popular newscasters, past and present.
 The effect is both eery and strangely comforting.

 The AI-generated anchor leans forward slightly, her voice, rich and measured.
-Pauses between segments felt calculated, almost human—but not quite.
+Pauses between segments felt calculated, almost human — but not quite.
 It was easy to forget you weren’t watching a natural person until you noticed the perfectly even cadence, absence of hesitations, and some subtle errors.

-Selected topics includes graphics, animations, and video segments that emphasize key points.
+Selected topics include graphics, animations, and video segments that emphasize key points.
 After each segment, the newscaster pauses, in case more information is required.
 POTUS often asks followup questions during the brief.
 Nexus is also linked to the president’s phone in case there are followup questions between briefings.

 Martinez simply says “Continue” each time the newscaster pauses.

 After covering the expected topics for all four agencies, the newscaster shifts position and leans forward.
 “We now have a developing story to report.”

-Marquez sat up straight as special reports were rare.
+Marquez sits up straight as special reports are rare.

 “Earlier this week, the social media platform Pulse released an update to its AI Assistant, Ally.
 The update is exceeding the highest expectations of its members.
 The results may be significant enough to warrant an OASA inquiry to see if the breakthrough can be shared with the AI community.”

-Keeping his elbow on the table, Noah raises his hand to attract the attention of Dr. Martique.
+Keeping his elbow on the table, Noah raises his hand shoulder-high to attract the attention of Dr. Martique.

 “Deputy Director, in the interest of full disclosure, my in-law is the Chief Experience Officer of Pulse.”